North Carolina 4-H Grows Future Voters

 NC 4-H is the youth development program of N.C.
 Cooperative Extension, a partnership involving NC State and N.C.
 A&T State universities, along with federal, state and local governments.
 Extension experts deliver programming in all 100 counties across North Carolina and with the Eastern Band of Cherokee Indians.
 NC 4-H serves nearly 200,000 young people between the ages of 5-19 every year with activities including community and project clubs, special interest programs, school enrichment programs and afterschool programs.

-Kids Voting NC began in Durham in 1999 as a program of the Chamber of Commerce.
+Kids Voting Durham began in 1999 as a program of the Chamber of Commerce.

 “This is something that’s solid and it’s foundational,” said Tom White, who was with the Durham chamber then and now helps with the program as the director of NC State’s Economic Development Partnership.